AnHosu/iot_poc/greengrass_ml.md

 import os
 THING_NAME = os.environ('THING_NAME')
 ```
 The last step we need is to actually provide the environment variable to the instance of our Lambda function in the Greengrass Group.
-We do this by locating our Greengrass Group in the console and configure the lambda in question
+We do this by locating our Greengrass Group in the console and configure the lambda in question.
 <div align="center">
 	<img width=500 src="images/greengrass_lambda_configure.png" alt="Configure Greengrass Lambda">
 	<br>
 	Note that the name of your Greengrass Group and Lambdas may be different
 </div>

-At the bottom of the configuration options, we find a set of fields where we can provide key value pairs, and we just go ahead and provide ours:
+At the bottom of the configuration options, we find a set of fields where we can provide key value pairs, and we just go ahead and provide ours.
 <div align="center">
 	<img width=500 src="images/greengrass_lambda_environment_variable.png" alt="Environment variable">
 	<br>